-This rule applies only to general non-grammar question, NOT ones that require you to give a sentence a particular focus (e.g.” Which of the following most effectively emphasizes the author’s surprise at discovering a frog in her living room?”)
-Why?
-The longer options are generally either redundant or contain irrelevant information.
+Note that this rule applies only to general non-grammar question, NOT ones that require you to give a sentence a particular focus (e.g.” Which of the following most effectively emphasizes the author’s surprise at discovering a frog in her living room?”)

-Incorrect: I decided to ask my mother the question, which required an answer.
+Incorrect: I decided to ask my mother a question, which required an answer.

 Correct: I decided to ask my mother.